 What Kind of Compensation Can You Receive from a Burn Injury Claim?

+The compensation awarded in Texas personal injury claims is known as damages.
 If you can show that your burn injury was the result of someone else’s negligence, you may file a claim for compensation against that person or entity that caused your injury.

 For instance, if someone accidentally caused a fire and you sustained burns, you may file a personal injury claim against them for the injuries you suffered.